motifapp/server/README.md

 yarn
 ```

-or just use vscode 🤡
+or just be small brain

 ### instructions